 By and large, 2019 is not shaping up to be a year for major renovations.
 Many of the biggest trends revolve around small tweaks and DIY-friendly projects designed to give your home a quick facelift and a little personal flair rather than a whole new look.
 Bar carts fit with this trend perfectly: they’re small and relatively inexpensive, but make for really striking accent pieces.
 You don’t have to be a designer to set one up, either.
 Even if you just pick a spot, park the cart, and load it up with a few decorative bottles of liquor, you already have a pretty interesting accent piece – no fussy detail work needed.

 That said, bar carts also come in a lot of different styles, from very showy Hollywood glam to something with a more rugged industrial feel, or even antique replicas that feel like something right out of a Victorian parlor.
-Pick one that shows off your sense of style, and whether it matches the rest of your decor or not, it will be an eye-catching statement piece.
-With a little extra effort, you can get bar tools that match the aesthetic – an ice bucket circa Mad Men, cut glass or crystal decanters, or even just a really nice set of martini glasses.
-Set it on a backdrop of a nicely coordinated piece of art, and you have a striking accent piece – and a brilliant conversation starter.
+Pick one that shows off your sense of style.
+Whether it matches the rest of your decor or not, it will be an eye-catching statement piece.
+With a little extra effort, you can get bar tools that match the aesthetic; an ice bucket circa Mad Men, cut glass or crystal decanters, or even just a really nice set of martini glasses will help bring the look together.
+Set it on a backdrop of a nicely coordinated piece of art, and you have a striking accent piece.
+Better still, it’s a brilliant conversation starter.

 Neat or haphazard, putting all your stuff in one highly-visible place will make it feel like a display.
 This kind of intentional out-in-the-open, clutter-as-decor is another big underlying theme of the biggest 2019 design trends.
 Like open shelf cabinets in the kitchen, having your everyday items out where people can see them makes even the most ordinary objects feel decorative and special.
 So not only do bar carts offer you a whole lot of storage for stuff that might not otherwise have a good place (and fits an impressive amount of bottles and glassware in a small piece of furniture), they also transform things that you probably always keep on hand anyway into an attractive decorative element for your home.